syt2/zotero-addons/README.md

 5. Build plugin and restart Zotero with `npm run restart`.

-6. Launch Firefox 60(Zotero 6)/Firefox 102(Zotero 7)
+6. Launch Firefox 102(Zotero 7)

 7. In Firefox, go to devtools, go to settings, click "enable remote debugging" and the one next to it that's also about debugging

-> Press `shift+F8` in FF 60, or enter `about:debugging#/setup` in FF 102.
+> Enter `about:debugging#/setup` in FF 102.

 8. In Zotero, go to setting, advanced, config editor, look up "debugging" and click on "allow remote debugging".

 9. Connect to Zotero in Firefox.

-> In FF 60, click the hamburger menu in the top right -> web developer -> Connect..., then enter `localhost:6100`.

-> In FF 102, enter `localhost:6100` in the bottom input of remote-debugging page and click `add`.
+In FF 102, enter `localhost:6100` in the bottom input of remote-debugging page and click `add`.

 10. Click `connect` in the leftside-bar of Firefox remote-debugging page.